Create database dump on Adobe Commerce on cloud infrastructure

 Whether you choose Option 1 or Option 2 please run the command during off peak hours against a database secondary node.

 You may dump your DB using the ECE-Tools command:

 This is the recommended and safest option.

-See Dump your database (ECE-Tools) in our developer documentation.
+See Dump your database (ECE-Tools) in our Commerce on Cloud Infrastructure Guide.

 Option 2: mysqldump